pypm/home/docs/studies/prov20210702/index.md

-## June 14, 2021 Analysis of Canadian provincial data
+## July 2, 2021 Analysis of Canadian provincial data

 Reference model 2.9 is fit to data from the Canadian provinces with substantial cases.
 The model includes a second infection cycle to represent the alpha and gamma variants of concern and a